-Since diabetes leads to so many complications and issues in your lower legs and feet, Dr. Tachibana and Dr. Park encourage you to visit Nippon Medical Office anytime you experience any of the following issues:
+Since diabetes leads to so many complications and issues in your lower legs and feet, Dr. Tachibana encourages you to visit Nippon Medical Office anytime you experience any of the following issues:

 These signs and symptoms indicate that you could have a diabetic foot wound forming, so you need to schedule a comprehensive diabetic foot care exam right away.

 The podiatry team at Nippon Medical Office encourages you to come in for diabetic foot care exams once a year.

 If you were recently diagnosed with diabetes or have a history of poorly managed diabetes, Dr. Tachibana will recommend that you schedule diabetic foot exams twice a year or once a quarter.